vircadia/vircadia-docs-sphinx/README.md

 2. Using a command line, cd to your local repository, then the docs folder.
 3. Compile with the command `make html`.

 The HTML output will be in build\html.
-Open index.html in a browser to view docs.
+Open home.html in a browser to view docs.

+To compile a different language you need an additional set of commands:
+- `make gettext` creates gettext files.
+- `sphinx-intl update -l xX` will create/update the `.po` translation files.
+- `make SPHINXOPTS="-Dlanguage=xX" html` compiles the selected language.
+Replace `xX` with your [language code](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-language)

 ## Using RST